 Their relative proportions were thought to determine physical condition and state of mind.
-This led to a sense of "mood, temporary state of mind" (first recorded 1520s); the sense of "amusing quality, funniness, jocular turn of mind" is first recorded 1680s, probably via sense of "whim, caprice" as determined by state of mind (1560s), which also produced the verb sense of "indulge (someone's) fancy or disposition."
+This gave humor an extended sense of "mood, temporary state of mind" (recorded from 1520s); the sense of "amusing quality, funniness, jocular turn of mind" is first recorded 1680s, probably via sense of "whim, caprice" as determined by state of mind (1560s), which also produced the verb sense of "indulge (someone's) fancy or disposition."
 Modern French has them as doublets: humeur "disposition, mood, whim;" humour "humor."
 "The pronunciation of the initial h is only of recent date, and is sometimes omitted ..."
 [OED].
-For types of humor, see the useful table below, from H.W.
-Fowler ["Modern English Usage," 1926].

 1580s, "comply with (someone's) fancy or disposition;" see humor (n.).
 Related: Humored; humoring.